 \keywords{Chiral Oscillation - Zitterbewegung - Dirac Equation}

-When Dirac had introduced his fundamental equation for relativistic quantum mechanics of spin one-half particles \cite{Dir28,Dir30} it became soon clear that in spite of its overwhelming success in describing very accurately the energy levels of the hydrogen atoms, this theory was replete of {\em apparent} inconsistencies as the presence of negative frequency solutions, the Klein paradox \cite{Kle29} and the {\em zitterbewegung} effect \cite{Sch30}.
-To be more specific, in first quantization, the relativistic Dirac equation predicts the existence for the spin one-half particle, under certain conditions, of an oscillating time dependence in the average of position variable.
-This phenomenon, which is known as {\em zitterbewegung}, was formerly noticed by Schroedinger \cite{Sch30} as a consequence of the non commutative relation between the position operator {\boldmath$x$} and the Hamiltonian $\mathit{H}$.
-The existence of the {\em zitterbewegung} effect is no stranger than the existence of negative frequency solutions since, in fact, such a trembling motion is only manifest for wave functions with significant interference between positive and negative frequency solutions of the Dirac equation.
-In atomic physics, the electron exhibits this violent quantum fluctuation in the position and becomes sensitive to an effective potential which could explain the Darwin term in the hydrogen atom \cite{Zub80}\footnote{One can appoint the possibility of avoiding {\em zitterbewegung} by redefining the spatial variable via Foldy-Wouthuysen transformation which introduces a very complicated position variable.
-Anyway, the coexistence of negative and positive Dirac equation solutions (particles and anti-particles) can be rigorously done only in terms of a quantum field theory prescription.}.
-In the recent literature, we have witnessed some renowned interest in identifying the physical meaning of variables which coexist with the interference between positive and negative frequency solutions of the Dirac equation \cite{Bra99,Rup00,Wan01,Bol04}.
-In this context, by following an almost identical line of reasoning as that applied for identifying rapid oscillations of the position, it is possible to verify that the expectation value of the Dirac chiral operator $\gamma^{\5}$ also presents a peculiar oscillatory behavior.
-In fact, a formalism with Dirac wave packets \cite{Zub80,Ber04} leads to the study of chiral oscillations \cite{DeL98}.
-In the standard model flavor-changing interactions, neutrinos with positive chirality are decoupled from the neutrino absorbing charged weak currents \cite{DeL98} so that chiral coupled to flavor oscillations could lead to some small modifications to the standard flavor conversion formula \cite{Ber05}.
-Due to this tenuous relation between {\em zitterbewegung} and chiral oscillations, the question we shall answer in this manuscript is related to the {\em immediate} description of chiral oscillations in terms of the {\em zitterbewegung} motion, i. e. we will demonstrate that chiral oscillations are coupled with the {\em zitterbewegung} motion in a way that they cannot exist independently each order.
-Moreover, if we observe that very rapid oscillations of the position variable can be decomposed into transversal and longitudinal polarization vector directions, we can also interpret chiral oscillations as position very rapid oscillation projections onto the momentum direction.
-The response to the posed question is obtained by means of very simple mathematical manipulations, nevertheless, we believe that, in spite of its simplicity, it is important in the large context of quantum oscillation phenomena.
+After establishing the fundamental framework for relativistic quantum mechanics of ferminonic particles \cite{Dir28,Dir30}, it became soon clear that the Dirac formalism, in spite of its notorious success in obtaining the energy levels of the hydrogen atoms, could exhibit a plenty of {\em supposed} inconsistencies, namely the presence of negative frequency solutions, the Klein paradox \cite{Kle29} and the {\em zitterbewegung} ({\em ZWB}) phenomenon \cite{Sch30}.
+In first quantization, besides the existence of the spin one-half particle, under certain conditions, the relativistic Dirac formalism predicts an oscillating time dependence in the average of space coordinate variable.
+This phenomenon, which is called as {\em ZWB}, was formerly noticed by Schroedinger \cite{Sch30} as a consequence of the non commutative relation between the space coordinate operator $\vec{x}$ and the Hamiltonian $\mathcal{H}$.
+The existence of the {\em ZWB} effect is no stranger than the existence of negative frequency solutions given that such a trembling motion is indeed only manifest for wave functions with significant superposition between positive and negative frequency components of the Dirac fields.
+For instance, in Hydrogen-like systems, the electron might be driven by violent quantum fluctuations in its intrinsic space coordinate as to become sensitive to an effective potential, effectively explained by the Darwin term of Coulomb potentials \cite{Zub80}\footnote{One could point out the possibility of suppressing {\em ZWB} oscillations by redefining the coordinate variable via Foldy-Wouthuysen transformation.
+However, it would lead to very complicated space coordinate variables.}.
+Novel motivations for identifying the physical observables which coexist with the superposition between positive and negative frequency Dirac spinor solutions have been considered in the literature \cite{Bra99,Rup00,Wan01,Bol04}.
+By following a similar line of reasoning as that applied for computing the net effect of rapid oscillations of the space coordinate, it is reasonable to verify that the expectation value of the Dirac chiral operator $\Gamma^{\5}$ also exhibits such an oscillatory feature.
+In particular, the formalism with Dirac wave packets \cite{Zub80,Ber04} also supports the framework of chiral oscillations \cite{DeL98} and, for flavor-changing interactions, neutrinos with positive chirality are decoupled from the neutrino absorbing charged weak currents \cite{DeL98}.
+Therefore chiral coupled to flavor oscillations introduce modifications to the standard flavor conversion formula \cite{Ber05}.